Adding custom MCP tools & resources

 }

-After adding this file and defining your custom tools and resources, make sure to execute speakeasy run.
+After adding this file and defining custom tools and resources, execute speakeasy run.

 Building and Registering Custom Tools

-Below is an example of a custom MCP tool (opens in a new tab) that fetches files from public GitHub repositories.
-This custom tool is then registered in the registerMCPExtensions function.
-One can opt to define their custom /resources in separate files or define everything within the server.extensions.ts file.
+The following example shows a custom MCP tool (opens in a new tab) that fetches files from public GitHub repositories.
+This custom tool is registered in the registerMCPExtensions function.
+Custom resources can be defined in separate files or within the server.extensions.ts file.

-The most important thing is to ensure that the tool fits the ToolDefinition type exposed by Speakeasy.
-Notice this tool has args defined as a Zod schema, tools can also have no arguments defined.
-Every tool also defines a tool method for execution.
+The tool must fit the ToolDefinition type exposed by Speakeasy.
+This example tool has args defined as a Zod schema, though tools can also have no arguments defined.
+Every tool requires a tool method for execution.

-Speakeasy exposes a formatResult utility function from tools.ts that can be used to ensure the result ends up in the proper MCP format when returned.
-Using this function is optional as long as the return matches the required type.
+Speakeasy provides a formatResult utility function from tools.ts to ensure the result conforms to the proper MCP format when returned.
+This function is optional as long as the return matches the required type.

 custom/getGithubFileTool.ts